ds2-lab/LambdaFS/aws-setup/setup.md

 The NDB virtual machines required by λFS are automatically created by the `create_aws_infrastructure.py` script.
 This script uses the public λFS NDB AMIs to create the NDB Manager Node and NDB Data Nodes.
 The script also automatically updates their configuration.
 Optionally, the script will start the NDB cluster once it's been created.
 It can also populate the NDB cluster with the necessary table structure (as required by λFS).

 As with ZooKeeper, we provide two utility scripts to start the MySQL NDB cluster once the VMs have already been created.
 One of these scripts is `aws-setup/scripts/start-ndb.sh`.
 This can be executed from your local computer (if your computer is capable of executing shell scripts).
 There is an equivalent script located in `/home/ubuntu/scripts/start-ndb.sh` on the λFS primary client/experiment driver virtual machine/AMI.

+To see what tables are created (and required) by HopsFS and λFS, you can see the SQL scripts used to populate the NDB cluster in `aws-setup/sql_scripts`.
+The `aws-setup/sql_scripts/serverless.sql` file contains the table definitions that are specific to λFS, while the other `.sql` files contain table definitions used by both λFS and HopsFS.